CMCDragonkai/.dotfiles-nixos/README.md

 Only problem left is CMD and Winpty: https://github.com/rprichard/winpty/issues/98

+Ultimately in many cases, CMD won't execute windows symlinks to executables.
+Some executables do work as symlinks like Python does, others like Windows git don't.
+So it's a case by case basis.
+For the ones that don't work as symlinks in CMD, you will need to add their location to the Windows PATH.

+Binaries that don't work as Windows Symlinks:

+* npm
+* node
+* git

+Binaries that do work:

+* python
+* go

 ---

 # Not all executables work using Windows symlinks due to relative addressing